VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 <!-- - -----------????? limit accretion using the Eddington limit, ?????----------- -->
 - the `Kolb` mass transfer scheme,
-- do the wind mass accretion from the donor to the BH.
+- do the wind mass accretion from the donor to the BH

 <!-- {{< details title="Hint" closed="true" >}}
 Look under the `do_wind_mass_transfer_1` control in MESA docs